BestReviews is reader-supported and may earn an affiliate commission. Details

 Does not include test strips or test strip holder.

 Basic, affordable, and easy to use.
-Has a large screen that's easy to read.
+Features a large screen that's easy to read.
 Users are happy about the reasonable price of the test strips.
-Backed by a five-year warranty.

 Calibrating it can be challenging, but it must be done for accurate results.
 Doesn't test ketones.

-If you are one of the more than 29 million people in the U.S. living with diabetes, a glucometer is your best friend.
+If you are one of the more than 29 million people in the U.S. living with diabetes, a glucometer is an essential item.

 This small device is used to test your blood glucose (BG) levels at any given time, providing an indication of whether those levels are high, low, or on target.
 Diabetics test their blood as often as 10 times per day, depending on circumstances.
 They select the proper remedy based on the reading, whether it’s taking insulin for high blood sugar or ingesting a glucose tablet, sugar-based soft drink, or orange juice for low blood sugar.

 No matter the size, shape, or advanced features of a glucometer, the process of using the device is almost always the same.
 It begins with placing a test strip in the glucometer and then drawing a small amount of blood from a finger or other designated area with a specially designed lancing device.
 The blood is placed on the test strip, and the glucometer springs into action.
 Within seconds, a digital readout of your blood glucose level appears.